 Paris is one of the world’s most picturesque, romantic and photographed cities.
 It’s a city that really doesn’t disappoint the camera lens, and there are many landmarks for you to turn your attention to.

 Paris photography is a lot of fun, and after reading this guide you’ll be ready to go!

-10. The Eiffel Tower
+10. Paris Photography: Capturing the Eiffel Tower

 The chance to see the Eiffel Tower is a big reason why many people make the trip to Paris.
 But when it comes to photographing it, there’s something you should know.